 Todd Tresidder: Right.
 That’s a myth.

 Todd Tresidder: Where that’s true, Rob, is in product.
-In other words, you have to risk return tradeoff that’s exists at the product level and that’s valid.
-Where the mistake is made is, people think that’s the far it goes and that’s because the mindset is looking it is an asset allocation mindset, when you think the only choice you have is to vary the product because you have to buy and hold it all times.
-When you shift out of that from a product only focus only to an investment process focus, then you can overturn the risk reward paradigm.
+In other words, you have to risk-return tradeoff that exists at the product level and that’s valid.
+Where the mistake is made is, people think that’s the far it goes and that’s because the mindset is looking it is an asset allocation mindset when you think the only choice you have is to vary the product because you have to buy and hold it all times.
+When you shift out of that from a product-only focus only to an investment process focus, then you can overturn the risk-reward paradigm.

 Rob: How does that work?
-What’s the different between an investment process (as you just described) versus the typical buy and hold asset allocation method?
+What’s the difference between an investment process (as you just described) versus the typical buy and hold asset allocation method?